panique/mini3/README.md

 `bootstrap.sh`.

 ## Auto-Installation on Ubuntu 14.04 LTS (in 30 seconds)

+*TODO - what you see is from the old MINI1 version, please give us some weeks to adapt to MINI3*

 You can install MINI including Apache, MySQL, PHP and PHPMyAdmin, mod_rewrite, Composer, all necessary settings and even the passwords inside the configs file by simply downloading one file and executing it, the entire installation